kubernetes-sigs/wg-ai-conformance/README.md

 - **Graduation Criteria**: Requirements will graduate from "SHOULD" to "MUST" stage in alignment with the process used for KEPs in each Kubernetes release cycle.
 - **Timeline Alignment**: The lifecycle for requirements will follow the Kubernetes release schedule: e.g. https://github.com/kubernetes/sig-release/blob/master/releases/release-1.35/README.md#timeline This timeline will be adopted starting Kubernetes v1.36.
   - **KEP/KAR Freeze**: Locks in the set of KARs to be considered for updates for a given Kubernetes release.
 No new requirements after KEP freeze.
   - **Discussion and Refinement before Code Freeze**: After KEP/KAR freeze, all discussions, text refinement, any changes (including associated tests) for accepted requirements will happen as part of the PR review for KAR updates.
-All changes for all KARs must be locked in before the code freeze deadline for the Kubernetes release.
+Before the code freeze deadline for the given Kubernetes release, a PR with all the AI conformance requirements for that Kubernetes release in the form of conformance-versions/KubernetesAIConformance-1.NN.yaml and all changes for all KARs for that Kubernetes release must be reviewed, approved, and merged.
-  - **Post Code Freeze**: All changes for all KARs will be submitted to a formal list of AI conformance requirements for that given Kubernetes release in [cncf/ai-conformance](https://github.com/cncf/ai-conformance) to ensure transparency and clarity for the entire community.
-In the event a kubernetes feature does not reach GA and impacts the graduation of a KAR, we will need to reassess that KAR to rollback.
+  - **Post Code Freeze**: A PR with a copy of conformance-versions/KubernetesAIConformance-1.NN.yaml must be reviewed and merged in [cncf/ai-conformance](https://github.com/cncf/ai-conformance) to ensure transparency and clarity for the entire community.
+In the event a kubernetes feature does not reach GA and impacts the graduation of a KAR, we will need to reassess that KAR to rollback and update conformance-versions/KubernetesAIConformance-1.NN.yaml accordingly.
 - **Reviewers**: everyone in wg-ai-conformance
-- **Approvers**: wg-ai-conformance leads
+- **Approvers**: wg-ai-conformance, SIG Arch, and SIG Testing leads
 - **Stage**: All requirements need to start with SHOULD and eventually graduate to MUST
 - **Requirement removal**: Criteria to remove a requirement is TBD